 Domestic Violence Defense Attorneys in Greensboro

-Ensuring you get a fair shake in Guilford County courts
+Ensuring you get a fair shake in North Carolina courts

 An arrest for domestic violence or violation of a protection order in North Carolina has serious consequences for you and for your relationship with the alleged victim.
 Police no longer break up a domestic fight and send the parties their separate ways.
 Invariably, the perceived aggressor goes to jail and charges are filed.